mahesh-tier1app/yc-k8-test/README.md

 2. Edit `kubernetes/secret.yaml` and replace the license template with the real one.

+3. Change image property in the deployment.yaml to update your Docker Hub repository.

-3. Assuming you have a running kubernetes cluster and kubectl ready to access the cluster, next step is to just run:
+4. Assuming you have a running kubernetes cluster and kubectl ready to access the cluster, next step is to just run:

    ```
    kubectl apply -f kubernetes -R
    ```

-4. There are a few ways of exposing a service in kubernetes to the outside.
+5. There are a few ways of exposing a service in kubernetes to the outside.
 But for the initial scope, we can access it privately with:

    ```
    kubectl port-forward svc/yc-web 8080:8080
    ```

-5. Then the service should be accessible from http://localhost:8080
+6. Then the service should be accessible from http://localhost:8080

 ## Notes